 The Strategic Report outlines the key elements of the Annual Report and provides context for the related financial statements.
+It is also designed to help members of the Company assess how the Directors have performed their duty under section 172 of the Companies Act 2006.
 The report highlights key financial and non-financial metrics which help to explain our performance over the past year.
 It also highlights the external environmental factors affecting the business along with Santander UK's position in the UK banking market.